 These days the heroic efforts required to court the object of one’s unrequited love are performed by invisible code wrights and computer smiths, whose incomprehensible algorithms manifest themselves as apps on our devices and ensure that we remain together regardless of physical absence.
 We may be locked down, but we need not be isolated.

-Embley’s decision three years ago to implement a class-leading digital strategy to support and extend teaching and learning may now appear prescient.
+Embley’s decision over three and a half years ago to implement a class-leading digital strategy to support and extend teaching and learning may now appear prescient.
 We couldn’t have foreseen the arrival of Covid-19 or the impact of the measures to counter its spread, but the early implementation of our digital strategy and the considerable concerted efforts of pupils, parents and staff have allowed us to segue into remote teaching and learning with poise, aplomb and relative ease.

 Our digital strategy (shortlisted for the Tes Independent School Awards for Best Use of Technology) never set out to vanquish completely the tyranny of spacetime: the need to be in a particular place at a specific time.
 Instead we devised it to be firmly grounded on evidence and sagely informed by practice.
 To us technology was never a substitute for effective teaching, but rather its enabler; nor was it a distraction from successful learning, but rather its accomplice.